Walter Gordon (soldier, born 1920): Later years

 In spring 1945, Gordon was sent back to the States and to Lawson General Hospital.
 One day when he was recuperating, a doctor named Dr. Stadium turned to the nurse and said, "Keep an eye on this one, he's goldbricking."
 Gordon was infuriated, and only later he realized that the doctor was trying to rile him up to help reconnect nerves and keep a fighting spirit in him.
 He remained in touch with Dr. Stadium for years after the war.
 The Army decided not to release Gordon, although he was improving, possibly because they might have to pay Gordon for a full disability if they released him at that point.
 Gordon was discharged from the Army with a 90% disability after his father threatened to "drive him down to the US Capitol Building, march him down onto the Senate floor, strip him down to his skivvies and let someone besides the Army make a determination."

 Gordon eventually fully regained all bodily movements but would suffer from severe back pain for the remainder of his life.
 People who did not know of his condition would always give him big hugs and pats on the back and knowledgeable ones could always tell it caused him extreme pain but he would never show the person any sign that it bothered him at all.

 Gordon later moved to Lafayette, Louisiana, where he became employed as an independent oil and gas lease broker.
 In 1946, he and others began organizing Easy Company reunions.
-In 1951, he married Elizabeth Ball Ludeau and the couple had five children including one son and 4 daughters.
+In 1951, he married Elizabeth Ball Ludeau and the couple had one son and 4 daughters.
 Gordon was a faithful Episcopalian, but stopped being so after his beloved twin sister Cleta died in her early thirties of breast cancer.

 Gordon died in Pass Christian, Mississippi after suffering a stroke in his sleep.
-He is survived by his own five children including his eldest born, Walter S. Gordon III and his 5 grandchildren: Bonnie Gordon, Alison Gordon, Cherie Goff, Charles Goff and Shelby Gordon.
+He was survived by his five children including his eldest, Walter S. Gordon III, and his 5 grandchildren: Bonnie Gordon, Alison Gordon, Cherie Goff, Charles Goff and Shelby Gordon.